Mindfulness - based

 "When the turbulence of distracting thoughts subsides, and our mind becomes still, a deep happiness and contentment naturally arises from within." - Geshe Kelsang Gyatso

-I began my mental health training in 1998.
-I have been providing evidence-based therapies in New York since 2000; training in evidence-based and effective Mindfulness practices since 2008; adapting Mindfulness-based approaches to Cognitive Therapy since 2005.
+I began my mental health training in 1995.
+I have been training in and providing evidence-based therapies in New York since 2000.
+I have been training in and providing Mindfulness-based approaches adapted to Cognitive Therapy since 2008.

-I am an experienced Licensed Clinical Social Worker with a Psychotherapy Privilege, and I am an Out-of-Network Provider, so my patients with Out-of-Network benefits, seek reimbursement from their Health Insurance.
-I am also in-network with the following: Empire Blue Cross Blue Shield, Cigna & ValueOptions, to name just a few.
-If you would rather pay cash, I am sure we can agree to a mutually acceptable fee.
+I am an experienced Licensed Clinical Social Worker with a Psychotherapy Privilege.
+I am an Out-of-Network Provider, so my patients with Out-of-Network benefits can seek reimbursement from their Health Insurance.
+I am In-Network with the following Insurances: Anthem & Empire Blue Cross Blue Shield, Beacon, Cigna & ValueOptions, and Emblem.
+I am also In-Network with Aetna, United Healthcare, Optum, Oxford and Oscar via Headway.
+If you would rather pay cash, I am sure we can agree upon a mutually acceptable fee.
+I am currently only offering talk therapy virtually via Google Meet.

 I meet my patients right where they are, emotionally, especially in terms of encouraging feelings of emotional safety.
 I work with my patients on their agenda and goals for therapy and life; to patiently move through and past dilemmas, challenges, and difficulties towards inner emotional and social peace, and physical well-being.